icambron/twix.js/index.markdown

 ###The basics

 Twix's `format` method returns a string showing the range.
 Called with no arguments it uses the default options for how to do that.
 The most important part of that is that it elides as much redundant information as it can.
-For example, if the event begins and ends today, it doesn't specify today's date twice.
+For example, if the range begins and ends today, it doesn't specify today's date twice.
 This makes for short, natural-looking time ranges.

 ```js
 moment("1/25/1982 9:00 AM").twix("1/25/1982 11:00 AM").format();  //=> 'Jan 25, 1982, 9 - 11 AM'